LisaKarto/Portfolio-SEM3/Projects/Parkings-portfolio.md

 #### **scrum roles**
-Scrum makes used of different roles, each of which hold specific accountabilities.
+Scrum makes use of different roles, each of which hold specific accountabilities.
 Below I have listed these roles and what their accountabilities are.
 The amount of each role in scrum teams can vary.
 For example a team could have 2 scrummasters at once.

 Disclaimer: These are the most common practices, teams may customize these roles within their organization as they like.